bsmth/content/files/en-us/learn/forms/ui_pseudo-classes/index.md

 }
 ```

-This is really useful — screen readers already let their users know when a radio button or checkbox they encounter is checked/selected, so you don't want them to read out another DOM element that indicates selection — that could be confusing.
+Screen readers already let their users know when a radio button or checkbox they encounter is checked/selected, so you don't want them to read out another DOM element that indicates selection — that could be confusing.
 Having a purely visual indicator solves this problem.

 Not all `<input>` types support having generated content put on them.
 All input types that show dynamic text in them, such as `text`, `password`, or `button`, don't display generated content.
 Others, including `range`, `color`, `checkbox`, etc., display generated content.

-Back to our required/optional example from before, this time we'll not alter the appearance of the input itself — we'll use generated content to add an indicating label ([see it live here](https://mdn.github.io/learning-area/html/forms/pseudo-classes/required-optional-generated.html), and see the [source code here](https://github.com/mdn/learning-area/blob/main/html/forms/pseudo-classes/required-optional-generated.html)).
+Back to our required/optional example from before, this time we'll not alter the appearance of the input itself — we'll use generated content to add an indicating label.
 First of all, we'll add a paragraph to the top of the form to say what you are looking for:

 ```html